fanhongtao/JDK/demo/jfc/SwingApplet/README.txt

    appletviewer SwingApplet.html

-These instructions assume that the Java 2 SDK's appletviewer command is in your path.
+These instructions assume that this installation's version of appletviewer command is in your path.
 If it isn't, then you should either specify the complete path to the appletviewer command or update your PATH environment variable as described in the installation